FlorianBro31/Cellular_Automata/README.md

 # Parameters

-you can change the parameters of the simulation by editing the `Defines.h` file.
+You can change the parameters of the simulation by editing the `Defines.h` file.